-7.5 Headteacher
+6.5 Headteacher

-- 7.5.1 The Headteacher is responsible for the overall management of the Academy and for the management of concerns and allegations about staff. - 7.5.2 The Headteacher ensures that the Academy's policies and procedures, adopted by the Board of Trustees (particularly those concerning referrals of cases of suspected abuse and neglect) are understood, and followed by all staff1.
+- 6.5.1 The Headteacher is responsible for the overall management of the Academy and for the management of concerns and allegations about staff. - 6.5.2 The Headteacher ensures that the Academy's policies and procedures, adopted by the Board of Trustees (particularly those concerning referrals of cases of suspected abuse and neglect) are understood, and followed by all staff4.

-7.6 Designated Safeguarding Lead (DSL)
+6.6 Designated Safeguarding Lead (DSL)

-7.6.1 The DSL is a senior member of staff of the Academy's leadership team with the necessary status and authority to take lead responsibility for all aspects of safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) throughout the Academy.
+6.6.1 The Strategic DSL is the Headteacher of the Academy and DDSLs have the necessary status and authority to take lead responsibility for all aspects of safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) throughout the Academy.

-1 Paragraph 80 KCSIE 2024
+4 Paragraph 80 KCSIE 2023

-- 7.6.2 The DSL has the appropriate status and authority within the school to carry out the duties of the post, and the time, funding, training, resources and support to enable them to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings (and / or to support other staff to do so) and to contribute to the assessment of children.
+- 6.6.2 The DSL and DDSLs have the appropriate status and authority within the school to carry out the duties of the post, and the time, funding, training, resources and support to enable them to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings (and / or to support other staff to do so) and to contribute to the assessment of children.
 The name and contact details of the DSL are set out in the Academy contacts list at the front of this policy.
-The main responsibilities of the DSL are set out in Annex C of KCSIE. - 7.6.3 The DSL will also liaise with the Headteacher to inform them of issues relating to any police investigations and the statutory requirements for children to have an appropriate adult.
-The role of the appropriate adult is to safeguard the rights, entitlements and welfare of juveniles to whom the provisions of PACE code c and any other code of practice apply. - 7.6.4 The Operational DSL will take lead responsibility for pupils who are looked after children.2 - 7.6.5 The DSL will support the mental health lead and is responsible for developing a holistic approach to promoting and supporting the mental wellbeing of pupils and staff. - 7.6.6 If the DSL is unavailable the activities of the DSL will be carried out by the Deputy DSL.
-The Deputy DSL's details are also set out in the Academy contacts list at the front of this policy.
+The main responsibilities of the DSL are set out in Annex C of KCSIE. - 6.6.3 The DSL will also liaise with the DDSLs to inform them of issues relating to any police investigations and the statutory requirements for children to have an appropriate adult.
+The role of the appropriate adult is to safeguard the rights, entitlements and welfare of juveniles to whom the provisions of PACE code c and any other code of practice apply. - 6.6.4 The DDSL will take lead responsibility for pupils who are looked after children.5 - 6.6.5 The DSL will support the senior mental health lead and will enable the development of a holistic approach to promoting and supporting the mental wellbeing of pupils and staff. - 6.6.6 If the DSL is unavailable the activities of the DSL will be carried out by the DDSLs.
+The DDSL's details are also set out in the Academy contacts list at the front of this policy.

-8 Specific safeguarding duties in relation to children
+7 Specific safeguarding duties in relation to children

-- 8.1 Safeguarding and promoting the welfare of children is everyone's responsibility. - 8.2 The Academy is committed to acting in the best interests of the child so as to safeguard and promote the welfare of children and young people.
-The Academy requires everyone who comes into contact with children and their families to share this commitment.

-8.2.1 The Academy will:

-- (a) understand its role in the safeguarding partner arrangements Pan

-Dorset Safeguarding Partnership and operate safeguarding procedures in line with locally agreed multi-agency safeguarding arrangements put in place by BCP and Dorset Safeguarding Partners; - (b) be alert to signs of abuse whether in school, within the child's family or from outside, and take steps to protect individuals from any form of abuse or neglect, whether from an adult or another child; - (c) include opportunities within the curriculum for children to develop the skills they need to recognise, and stay safe from abuse; - (d) promote the systems in place for children to confidentially report abuse, ensuring they know their concerns will be treated seriously, they can safely express their views and give feedback;
+- 7.1 Safeguarding and promoting the welfare of children is everyone's responsibility. - 7.2 The Academy is committed to acting in the best interests of the child so as to safeguard and promote the welfare of children and young people.
+The Academy requires everyone who comes into contact with children and their families to share this commitment. - 7.2.1 The Academy will: - (a) understand its role in the safeguarding partner arrangements (Pan-Dorset Safeguarding Partnership) and operate safeguarding procedures in line with locally agreed multi-agency safeguarding arrangements put in place by BCP and Dorset Safeguarding Partners; - (b) be alert to signs of abuse whether in school, within the child's family or from outside, and take steps to protect individuals from any form of abuse or neglect, whether from an adult or another child; - (c) include opportunities within the curriculum for children to develop the skills they need to recognise, and stay safe from abuse; - (d) promote the systems in place for children to confidentially report abuse, ensuring they know their concerns will be treated seriously, they can safely express their views and give feedback;